open-ephys/onix1-bonsai-docs/README.md

     ``` console
     git submodule update --recursive --init
     ```
+    In particular, the source code is available in this repo as a submodule.
+This will update the source code to the latest commit on main.
 1. Configure the docfx version and restore docfx companion tools such as [DocLinkChecker](https://github.com/Ellerbach/docfx-companion-tools/tree/main/src/DocLinkChecker).

     ``` console